-• Although the lake was commercially fished in the 1960s-70s, the combination of fish quotas and size of the lake prevented a depletion in pickerel stocks
+- o There is also plenty of perch, but they are small and swim through the net. - o Although the lake was commercially fished in the 1960s-70s, the combination of fish quotas and size of the lake prevented a depletion in pickerel stocks.